 Step 3: Register your internship with the Center for Internships and Community Engagement (CICE).

-Step 4: Check the ENGL 498 TITANium course
+Step 4: Check the ENGL 498 Canvas course

 During the registration process, be sure to select the number of units you would like to earn for the course.